torvalds/linux/Documentation/admin-guide/quickly-build-trimmed-linux.rst

 .. [see the bottom of this file for redistribution information]

 ===========================================
-How to quickly build a trimmed Linux kernel
+How to quickly build a trimmed GNU/Linux kernel
 ===========================================

-This guide explains how to swiftly build Linux kernels that are ideal for testing purposes, but perfectly fine for day-to-day use, too.
+This guide explains how to swiftly build GNU/Linux kernels that are ideal for testing purposes, but perfectly fine for day-to-day use, too.

 The essence of the process (aka 'TL;DR')
 ========================================

-*[If you are new to compiling Linux, ignore this TLDR and head over to the next section below: it contains a step-by-step guide, which is more detailed, but still brief and easy to follow; that guide and its accompanying reference section also mention alternatives, pitfalls, and additional aspects, all of which might be relevant for you.]*
+*[If you are new to compiling GNU/Linux, ignore this TLDR and head over to the next section below: it contains a step-by-step guide, which is more detailed, but still brief and easy to follow; that guide and its accompanying reference section also mention alternatives, pitfalls, and additional aspects, all of which might be relevant for you.]*

-If your system uses techniques like Secure Boot, prepare it to permit starting self-compiled Linux kernels; install compilers and everything else needed for building Linux; make sure to have 12 Gigabyte free space in your home directory.
+If your system uses techniques like Secure Boot, prepare it to permit starting self-compiled GNU/Linux kernels; install compilers and everything else needed for building GNU/Linux; make sure to have 12 Gigabyte free space in your home directory.
-Now run the following commands to download fresh Linux mainline sources, which you then use to configure, build and install your own kernel::
+Now run the following commands to download fresh GNU/Linux mainline sources, which you then use to configure, build and install your own kernel::

     git clone --depth 1 -b master \